pdf-raku/PDF-raku/README.md

 `PDF::DAO` is roughly equivalent to an <a href="https://en.wikipedia.org/wiki/Object-relational_mapping">ORM</a> in that it provides the ability to define and map Perl 6 classes to PDF structures whilst hiding details of serialization and internal representations.

-It's subclasses and used by `PDF::DOM` to build the extensive library of document specific classes in the `PDF::DOM::Type` name-space.
+It's subclasses and used by `PDF::Doc` to build the extensive library of document specific classes in the `PDF::Doc::Type` name-space.

 ## Further Reading